IV : The Octet Chapter (Aṭṭhaka Vagga)

-3) The fact that none of the passages of the Aṭṭhaka Vagga were borrowed by other poems in the Canon may simply be due to the fact that its most striking passages carried a meaning strongly shaped by context, and the Buddha or the compilers of the Canon realized that if they were taken out of context they could have been easily misunderstood.
+3) The fact that none of the passages of the Aṭṭhaka Vagga were borrowed by other poems in the Canon without mentioning the source may simply be due to the fact that its most striking passages carried a meaning strongly shaped by context, and the Buddha or the compilers of the Canon realized that if they were taken out of context they could have been easily misunderstood.

 4) The version of the Aṭṭhaka Vagga in the Chinese Canon was translated many centuries after the Buddha passed away.
 So its existence proves nothing about what may have predated the Pali Canon.